SimonDar/Fikse-Kodeprosjekt/README.md

     This component is responsible for user authentication.
 It handles logging in and out and dynamically displays either a login button or a combination of "My Orders" and "Logout" options based on the user's authentication status.

   - **items.tsx**:
-    The `items.tsx` component displays items stored in the database.
-It is responsible for listing all items, likely representing available repair services or products.
+    The `items.tsx` component is responsible for displaying items stored in the database.
+It lists all items, which likely represent available repair services or products.
+This component serves as a blend of an admin panel and a user panel.
+It only displays the items that belong to the user but also provides administrative options, such as deleting and editing orders.

   - **orderFunctions.tsx**:
     This component manages the process of pushing orders to the Firestore database.
 It handles the logic for creating and managing orders within the application.